 Always have a reason for emailing subscribers.

 Before sending any email campaign, be sure to ask yourself, “what is the main goal of this campaign?”
+Whether it’s promoting your content and company news in a newsletter, driving traffic to your store for a promotion, or rewarding loyal customers with a special discount, you should always have a clear purpose for sending an email campaign.
 If there isn’t a clear answer, you should probably go back to the drawing boards.

 6. Not Optimizing for Mobile